Chocolate Swirl Sourdough

 Make The Doughs:

-3. In a third medium sized bowl, whisk 50g cooled espresso, 65g water, and 30g sourdough starter until combined.
+1. Step 3: In a third bowl, whisk 50g cooled espresso, 65g water, and 30g sourdough starter until combined.
 Then add 140g unbleached bread flour, 15g black cocoa powder, and 4g salt.
 Mix until fully combined and no dry bits remain, this may require a bit of hand kneading to incorporate fully.
-Cover and set aside for 60 minutes.
+Cover all three bowls and set aside for 60 minutes.

 Stretch And Fold:

-2. Repeat the stretch and fold process 2 times over 2 hours, for a total of 2 sets of stretch and folds each followed by a 60 minute rest.
+1. Step 6: Repeat the stretch and fold process 2 times over the next 2 hours, for a total of 3 sets of stretch and folds.
+Rest the dough for 60 more minutes after the final stretch and fold.

 Laminate + Bulk Ferment